-While many Dubliners have not heard of Constable Patrick Sheahan before, the vast majority will be familiar with the monument in his honour which until recently stood at the junction of Hawkins Street and Burgh Quay.
+While many Dubliners have not heard of Constable Patrick Sheahan before, the vast majority will be familiar with the monument in his honour which until recently stood at the junction of Hawkins Street and Burgh Quay, at least to walk past.
 It has been removed in recent times as construction is underway on the Luas bridge which will span the Liffey.
 Constable Sheahan was a member of the Dublin Metropolitan Police force, hailing from County Limerick.
 He lost in life in tragic circumstances in May 1905 when he was overcome by deadly gas in the sewers of Dublin as he attempted to rescue unconscious workmen.
-The events of that tragic day are well-documented in an article by Tom Donovan for the Old Limerick Journal, available to read in full here.
+The events of that tragic day are well-documented in an article by Tom Donovan for the Old Limerick Journal, available to read in full here:

 Sheahan’s heroics touched the heart of native Dubliners, as this young man of only 29 had given everything in an attempt to save others.
 In 1906 a monument to Sheahan was erected, paid for my public subscription, and placed at the site of the tragedy.
 Interestingly, it contains both Irish and English language inscriptions, and notes that: “This memorial was erected in memory of Patrick Sheahan,a constable in the Dublin Metropolitan Police Force who lost his life on the 6th day of May 1905.”

 Sheahan was a well-known and much liked character in Dublin, and stories of his bravery had existed in the city long before his death.
 One of my favourite stories about Sheahan related to him ‘single-handily’ wrestling an escaped bull on Grafton Street.
-Wondering how much fact and how much folklore, and went looking for the newspaper reports of the day.
+Wondering how much fact and how much folklore was involved in the tale, we went looking for the newspaper reports of the day.

 The Irish Times of 24 March 1904 details a ‘Exciting Incident In Dublin’ during which a number of police officers wrestled an escaped bull on Grafton Street.
 The paper reported that: